 The District's children and families are disproportionately exposed to grief, loss, and trauma.
-They lose mothers, fathers, sisters, brothers, sons, and daughters through the highest rate of breast cancer, prostate cancer, and HIV-AIDS deaths in the nation.
+They lose mothers, fathers, sisters, brothers, sons, and daughters to breast and prostate cancer, and HIV-AIDS.
 High rates of incarceration and violent crime make matters worse.
-At the Wendt Center, a fundamental tenet is that no one should have to grieve alone.
-So skilled therapists provide counseling to adults and kids, regardless of ability to pay.
-Over 60% of clients are young, and Wendt Center offers holistic mental health services and a free therapeutic grief camp tailored to their needs.
-Clinicians are on-site seven days a week at the DC Chief Medical Examinerís Office to provide immediate counseling and support to those who have come to identify a family member who has died (2,500 a year).
-It also provides crisis response services in the aftermath of catastrophes and hosts candlelight vigils for grieving families.
+Wendt Center clinicians are on-site at over 15 schools and other child-provider locations to reach children who are suffering.
+They also respond 24/7 to homicide crime scenes to provide counseling to family, friends, and other affected community members and are on-site seven days a week at the DC Chief Medical Examinerís Office to provide immediate counseling and support to those who have come to identify a family member who has died.
+Over 60% of clients are young, and holistic mental health services and a free therapeutic grief camp are tailored to their needs.
 Amidst anguish and loss, there can still be hope.
 Letís make certain of that.

 Awards & Recognition